nickweindel/travel-tracker/README.md

 The PostgreSQL database is automatically initialized with:
 - All 50 US states
+- List of 250 countries and other territories, geographical areas
 - Database schema with foreign key constraints
 - Automatic visit status tracking